skeema/skeema/README.md

 ### Schema change process

 Steps 1-3 are performed by a developer.
-Steps 4-6 can be performed by a developer or by a DBA / devops team, depending on your company's preferred policy.
+Steps 4-6 can be performed by a developer or by a DBA / devops engineer, depending on your company's preferred policy.

 1. Check out a new branch in your schema repo.